Published in Ocular Surface

 28 min read

-Review the link between corneal nerve dysfunction and dry eye, and how optometrists can identify and manage neuropathic ocular pain.
+Review the link between corneal nerve dysfunction and dry eye and how ODs can identify and treat neurotrophic keratitis and neuropathic ocular pain.

 Neurogenic Dry Eye: The Third Category of Dry Eye Disease